hendisleem-gordian/ML_coding_project/README.md

 │   └── run_decision_tree.py
 │
 ├── history/                # Logs from training
-│
+|
+|
+├── plots/         # Have some of the plots from running the experiments │
 ├── main.py             # just a file to check loading the databases before you run the experiments
 |